ARM-software/m-profile-user-guide-examples/Exception_model/irq-priority-basic/Readme.md

 - Meaning of vector table and how to reconfigure it.
 - Effect of group priority and sub priority.

-More details about this example can be found in Armv8-M Exception Handling User Guide - chapter:5 - Use case examples
+More details about this example can be found in Chapter:Use-Case-Examples of [Armv8-M Exception Model User Guide](https://developer.arm.com/documentation/107706/latest/)

 ## Building the example